Beam-Connectivity/beam-connectivity.github.io/vacancies/2021-11-technical-project-manager.md

 ### The Role

-As an embedded software engineer you will be focused on building our TCU (Telematics Control Unit) software, which runs on our hardware in clients' vehicles.
-We have two hardware platforms for different scenarios: 1) prototyping with Raspberry Pis and a variety of peripherals, and 2) our bespoke, automotive-grade electronics.
-You would be expected to work across both and so be comfortable writing software to target either.
+As a Software Engineer you will be focused on building out our cloud platform, which runs on AWS and is the lynchpin between clients' vehicles, back-office IT systems, and end-user mobile apps.
+The cloud platform is responsible for ingesting data, streaming and batch analytics, and exposing APIs to allow the mobile apps to talk to the vehicles.
+You will be working with cutting-edge technology and we can guarantee the work will be challenging, exciting and satisfying.

-We are looking for someone who takes pride in writing elegant software; someone who sees code as craft.
+We are looking for someone who takes pride in writing software; someone who sees code as craft.
 Strong collaboration between disciplines is a feature of our agile practice, so being able to articulate technical detail at the right level for the audience is important.
-As you would be working with cutting-edge technology and we can guarantee the work will be challenging, exciting and satisfying.

 #### Main responsibilities

-While the team are always on hand to support, your main resposibilities day-to-day would revolve around these:

-1. Software prototyping on new hardware platforms.
-1. Design, implemention and test of embedded software.
+1. Work as part of the team, reviewing each others' designs and code.
+1. Develop web apps to manage the CVaaS platform – both client facing and backend.
+1. Design web UI/UX, sometimes independently and sometimes with external design team input.
+1. Develop web APIs for internal and third party integrations.
-1. Integration of software and tests into our CI system.
+1. Integrate software and tests into our CI-CD system
-1. Working with the hardware team on board bring-up - managing firmware and debug software.
-1. Working as part of the software team to integrate and debug the end-to-end system: Hardware, cloud and mobile apps.
+1. Work as part of the software team to integrate and debug the end-to-end system: Hardware, cloud and mobile apps

 #### Core skills

 These are the primary skills that the job entails.

-1. Investigative and innovative - able to solve problems, make technical leaps and find solutions.
-1. Strong C programming and unit testing.
-1. Cross-platform software compilation and debugging.
-1. Embedded Linux - kernel build, bash scripting, device trees, debugging.
-1. Serial Protocols – SPI, I<sup>2</sup>C, UART.
+1. blah

 #### Nice to have skills

 These are disciplines that we are already strong in because they're part of our core stack.
 Any experience you have with these would be a bonus, but is by no means a requirement.

-1. Python skills.
+1. blah
-1. Neworking and/or wireless comms - cellular, Wi-Fi, Bluetooth.
-1. CAN devices or other bus protocols.
-1. Hardware prototyping experience with commodity components - e.g. Raspberry Pi, Arduino.
-1. DevOps mindset - knowing how and when to automate development and operational tasks.

 ### Get in touch

-Please email us at [careers@beamconnectivity.com](mailto://careers@beamconnectivity.com?subject=Role 2021-11-embedded-engineer-l2) if you would like to learn more or apply for the role.
+Please email us at [careers@beamconnectivity.com](mailto://careers@beamconnectivity.com?subject=Role 2021-11-tehnical-project-manager) if you would like to learn more or apply for the role.

 Read about the [Interview process](/#interview-process), the [perks](/#beam-team-perks) and [what's great about working at Beam](/#life-at-beam).